ADSteele916/adsteele916.github.io/content/reading/index.md

 I'm currently reading:

-* *Stress Test: Reflections on Financial Crises*, by Timothy F. Geithner
+* *The End of History and the Last Man*, by Francis Fukuyama
-* *Clean Code: A Handbook of Agile Software Craftsmanship*, by Robert C. Martin
+* *The Pragmatic Programmer*, by Andrew Hunt and David Thomas
-* *Foundation and Empire*, by Isaac Asimov
+* *Second Foundation*, by Isaac Asimov